 - Operations, Systems, and Processes – Ensure consistency, create a foundation

 - Strategy and Planning – Prepare the scaffolding, identify opportunities

 Follow along for an in-depth look into each building block.

 1. Data and Analytics

 We live in a data-driven world.
-The beauty of Revenue Operations is being able to record, report, and understand all KPIs for the departments that work from a business’s GTM strategy.
+The beauty of Revenue Operations can record, report, and understand all KPIs for the departments that work from a business's GTM strategy.
 Seeing the whole revenue funnel means businesses can pinpoint and then drill into problems across the GTM engine.

-Quality data and analytics are the backbone of Revenue Operations, and should be the first action you take when setting up a Revenue Operations function.
-A great resource for discovering the right metrics to track is David Skok’s SaaS Metrics 2.0.
+Quality data and analytics are the backbone of Revenue Operations and should be the first action you take when setting up a Revenue Operations function.
+An excellent resource for discovering the right metrics to track is David Skok's SaaS Metrics 2.0.
 In summary, these are the bellwether metrics that everything should flow up to:

 - LTV / CAC

 - Net Dollar Retention